zachhhhh/WhisperLiveKit/README.md

 5. **MLX Whisper backend**: Integrates the alternative backend option MLX Whisper, optimized for efficient speech recognition on Apple silicon.

 6. **Diarization (beta)**: Adds speaker labeling in real-time alongside transcription using the [Diart](https://github.com/juanmc2005/diart) library.
 Each transcription segment is tagged with a speaker.
-Currently under active development.

 ![Demo Screenshot](src/web/demo.png)